Lam Suet - Actor Profile

 About Lam Suet

-Lam Suet (Chinese: 林雪, born on 8 July 1964) was born in Tianjin, and came to Hong Kong as a youth in 1979 to receive inheritance money left by his grandfather.
-Soon after all the money had been squandered and Lam had to work various odd jobs to make a living.
-In the mid-eighties he got employment on movie sets through the help of friends.
-He has done different roles, from lighting and props to stage manager and set and script supervisor.
-Lam gradually developed an interest in acting and by his own account, pestered various directors until they relented and gave him tiny roles.
-There are two pivotal persons in Lam's acting career.
-The first is Stephen Chow, who befriended him in his early days as a crew member and cast him in movies like The God of Cookery (1996) and Kung Fu Hustle.
+Lam Suet (Chinese: 林雪, born on 8 July 1964) was born in Tianjin and came to Hong Kong as a youth in 1979 to receive inheritance money left by his grandfather.
+Soon after, all the money had been squandered and Lam had to work various odd jobs to make a living.
+In the mid‑eighties he got found work on movie sets through the help of friends.
+He performed many different roles, from lighting and props to stage manager and set and script supervisor.
+Lam gradually developed an interest in acting and, by his own account, pestered various directors until they relented and gave him tiny roles.
+There are two pivotal people in Lam's acting career.
+The first is Stephen Chow, who befriended him in his early days as a crew member and cast him in films such as The God of Cookery (1996) and Kung Fu Hustle.
 The second person is director Johnnie To.
-Lam has been in over 80 films since 1996 and at least 20 of those have been directed or produced by To.
-Known for his weight and size, his roles are often as a bumbling secondary character providing comic relief from the most intense nature of To's films.
-He is perhaps most famous for his various supporting roles in To's films, notably as the bumbling taxi driver Yip in the award winning film Breaking News (2004).
-The most notable To-Lam collaborations include The Mission, which garnered Lam Best Supporting Actor nominations at the Hong Kong Film Awards and the Golden Horse Award, and PTU.
-Lam was nominated for a Golden Horse Award for Best Supporting Actor and took home the Golden Bauhinia Award for Best Supporting Actor for his role in PTU.
-He has also had interesting roles in movies like Wu yen (2001), as the effeminate Prime Minister, and in Diva - Ah Hey (2003), in which he played Charlene Choi's loving and supportive father.
-Lam has been married for almost a decade.
-His wife is 10 years his junior and is from the same hometown.
+Lam has appeared in over 80 films since 1996 and at least 20 of those have been directed or produced by To.
+Known for his weight and size, his roles are often those of a bumbling secondary character who provides comic relief amid the intense nature of To's films.
+He is perhaps best known for his various supporting roles in To's films, notably as the bumbling taxi driver Yip in the award‑winning film Breaking News (2004).
+The most notable To–Lam collaborations include The Mission, which earned Lam Best Supporting Actor nominations at the Hong Kong Film Awards and the Golden Horse Awards, and PTU.
+Lam was nominated for a Golden Horse Award for Best Supporting Actor and won the Golden Bauhinia Award for Best Supporting Actor for his role in PTU.
+He has also had memorable roles in movies like Wu Yen (2001), as the effeminate prime minister, and in Diva — Ah Hey (2003), in which he played Charlene Choi's loving and supportive father.
+Lam has been married for almost a decade; his wife is 10 years his junior and is from the same hometown.

 Best Lam Suet Movies Ranked